martinlanton/sym_mesh/README.md

 * create `revert to base` from stored target
 * implement non-symmetrical vertices selection
 * add shortcuts for undo and redo
+* add axes and direction for geometry tables to GUI

 # Maya sym mesh
 This is a Maya project for mesh modification, including unittest setup